-Program benefits/serves SOME portion of the City provides program and program is currently being No Requirement or mandate exists offered by other private businesses not within City
+Program benefits/serves SOME portion of the City provides program and program is currently being offered by other private businesses not within City limits different price structures.

 GOLF PRO SHOP Instructors use existing staff to help with Jr. clinics and leagues, thereby keeping staffing to a minimum.